Zipic compression settings optimized for web performance

 5. Measure — use PageSpeed Insights to verify improvements

 Ready to optimize your web images?
 Download Zipic — compress, convert, and resize in one step.
+Every download includes a full 7-day Pro trial.
 Zipic Pro adds folder monitoring and full automation.

 Complete documentation: Image Compression Basic | Choosing Image Formats